cham11ng/sagarchamling.com/content/blogs/tech/how-i-setup-my-website/index.md

 ## Step 0: Identify Purpose

-I wanted a site that is super easy to maintain and configure, additionally should be fast and secure.
-My purpose is to own a personal site, centralize all my writing contents and showcase my work all together all in one place.
-My requirements were pretty simple that leds me select the static site generator.
+I opted for a static website generator because I wanted a website that's incredibly easy to maintain and configure.
+Additionally, it had to be fast and secure.
+My primary goal is to have a personal site where I can centralize all my writing content and showcase my work, all in one place.
+I had straightforward requirements, which led me to choose a static site generator.

 ## Step 1: Static Site Generator with `hugo`